justinpinkney/justinpinkney.com/content/blog/feature-space-input-space/index.md

 What others concepts could be transferred from one space to the other?
 One possibility is the use of image transforms for data augmentation.
 Random horizontal flips, or small amount of resizing are commonly applied to input images.
 Could the same be applied to feature space?
 One complication, particularly for horizontal reflection, is that pixels in feature space are likely to have some directionality that pixels in image space do not.
 So maybe random rescaling is a better place to start?
 But as we've seen above, methods often need some modification to be relevant in the other space.

 In fact we can also look for other "spaces" to apply our ideas.
 For example the parameters of the network itself can be considered to be a high-dimensional **weight space**.
-And although the properties of this are likely to be somewhat different to feature or input space, perhaps some of the ideas can also transition.
+And although the properties of this are likely to be somewhat different to feature or input space, perhaps some of the ideas can also transition.[^weight-standardisation]

-TODO See weight normalisation? "qiao2019weight"

 ### Image credits